Fine Gael Logo

 Fine Gael: Brand overview

 Fine Gael, translated from Irish as “Tribe of the Irish,” has deep roots in Ireland’s history.
 The story begins in the early 1920s during the country’s struggle for independence from Britain.
 Officially established on September 8, 1933, Fine Gael emerged from a merger of several political groups.
-These included Cumann na nGaedheal, the National Guard known as the “Blueshirts,” and the National Centre, a small faction of former Fianna Fáil members.
+These included Cumann na nGaedheal, the National Guard known as the “Blueshirts,” and the National Center, a small faction of former Fianna Fáil members.

 Throughout the 1950s and 60s, it alternated between governing and opposition roles, participating in governments from 1954-1957 and 1973-1977.
 Over time, the party shifted from its conservative roots towards more liberal and centrist positions.